tc39/proposal-decimal/README.md

 - **Efficiency**: Simple operations like addition of fractions requires use of a greatest-common-denominator (GCD) algorithm to normalize the fraction.
 At the same time, even with that, the denominator can get pretty big with just a few operations if care isn't taken.
 - **Still limited expressiveness**: Rationals still cannot express most polynomial or trigonometric values, so the exactness benefits still fall away in most cases.
 It's not clear how often practical programs actually need preciseness in fractions but not those other issues.

-Further discussion of rationals in #xxx.
+Further discussion of rationals in [#6](https://github.com/littledan/proposal-bigdecimal/issues/6).

 ### Fixed-precision decimal